 Support for different software development methodologies

-There are many processes for developing software, thus, it’s important for a requirements management tool to be flexible and accommodate a variety of software development methodologies.
-Even if you do follow a certain methodology, you might have your own flavor of it.
-A requirements management tool that supports a variety of different software development methodologies can adapt and change as your team does the same.
+There are many available processes for developing software.
+Therefore, it’s essential that a requirements management tool is flexible and can accommodate a variety of software development methodologies.
+A requirements management tool that supports various software development methodologies can adapt and change as your team does the same.

-Some requirements need to be broken out into smaller sub-items.
-In agile, this is called an “epic”.
-An epic effectively contains many different feature requests, tasks, or business & technical requirements.
+Some requirements need to be sub-divided into smaller sub-items.
+In agile, this is called an “epic.”
+An epic effectively contains many different feature requests, tasks, or business and technical requirements.
 It is a chunk of work.
-A requirements management tool shouldn’t pigeon-hole you into categorizing everything the same exact way, on the same level.
+A requirements management tool shouldn’t pigeonhole you into categorizing everything the same way, on the same level.
 Make sure you’re able to organize your requirements using a hierarchy that works for you and your team.

-A requirements traceability matrix helps ensure no functionality is missed during testing.
-The ability to link functional requirements to test cases, design specs, and other artifacts is a key feature most teams look for in a requirements management tool.
+A requirements traceability matrix reduces the possibility of missing any functionalities during testing.
+The ability to link functional requirements to test cases, design specs and other artifacts is a key feature most teams look for in a requirements management tool.

 Everyone is trying to work faster and more effectively.
 With remote work becoming more common, teams need reliable tools to work together.
 Commenting, sharing, and collaborating with team members in a requirements management tool will save you time and increase productivity.

 Perhaps you keep all of your requirements in a spreadsheet or a different tool.
 Importing these documents will expedite transferring those historical requirements into the new tool.
 However, manually entering all of that information could take a lot of time.

 Some requirements might contain classified information.
 A requirements tool should take security seriously.
 Do your homework and see how the company positions itself regarding security practices.
 Some projects could be private, with some information needing to be accessed only by specific roles.
 Permissions or role-based access control allows you to have your entire team in the tool without concern that they have access to too much.